ericag1985/GradientAngleFinder/README.md

 **Note: There is an issue with the react-native-number-input where you can not currently type in negative numbers.
 An [issue](https://github.com/himelbrand/react-native-numeric-input/issues/8) has been submitted for this.**

 #### TODOs:
-* Have animated path update the css value underneath the gradient.
-* Have gradient visually update with the angle.
+* Allow for negative degrees so gradients can rotate in the negative direction
+* Get Arc Animation Working
-* Get drag and drop working on path ends so user can make their own angles.
+* Get a drag/drop working on the indicator circle
+* Connect said drag and drops the form inputs so everything stays in sync
-* Add color picker to make own gradient
+* Add Color pickers to update gradient colors (?)